 GUID 105 Personal & Career Success

 Please note that following these steps may affect your priority registration status.

 Challenge to Matriculation Policies

-Students may appeal any portion of the matriculation policies by contacting the Dean/VP of Student Services.
+Students may appeal any portion of the matriculation policies by contacting the Associate Vice President.
 This includes claims that the process is unlawfully discriminatory or is being applied in such a manner.
-The Dean or Vice President will conduct a timely review and make such adjustments as are appropriate.
+The Associate Vice President will conduct a timely review and make such adjustments as are appropriate.
 The VP’s office maintains a record of all complaints.